WesleyElliott/Kubwa/README.md

   And thats it! `notifyChange()` will ensure the errors (if any) are shown on the correct EditText's

 ## Download
-Your project level gradle config (`build.gradle`) needs to have the `android-apt` plugin setup, as well as the jcenter repository:
+Make sure your project level gradle config (`build.gradle`) has the jcenter repository:

 ```gradle
 buildscript {